curtk6h/ursla/README.md

 * NO base-10 integer literals, only hexidecimal

-    *This may sound horrible but hey, at least it's not /only/ base-10, so you can still spell out funny words in your numbers (ex. `+deadbeef`).
+    *This may sound horrible but hey, at least it's not only base-10, so you can still spell out funny words in your numbers (ex. `+deadbeef`).
 Just make sure numbers starting with a - f are prefixed with a `+` or the parser will freak out :(*

 * NO whitespace